Charlotte Felthöfer

 - Topics

-Prior to joining Ecologic Institute Berlin, Charlotte Felthöfer worked at the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection on issues related to international energy policy, subnational climate policy and structural change in regions affected by the coal phase-out.
-She was also an intern at the German Embassy in Paris and worked as a consultant for a GIZ project on labor migration.
+Before joining Ecologic Institute as a Researcher, Charlotte Felthöfer started as a research assistant at the Institute.
+Prior to that, she worked at the German Federal Ministry for the Environment on issues related to international energy policy, subnational climate policy and structural change in regions affected by the coal phase-out.
+She was also an intern at the German Embassy in Paris and served as a consultant for a GIZ project on labour migration.